sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ### Pre-Compiling at Runtime

-Because `hyperpb` uses a custom virtual machine under the hood, it requires a compilation phase before you can parse any payloads.
+Because `hyperpb` uses a custom VM under the hood, it requires a compilation phase before you can parse any payloads.
 Similar to compiling a regular expression with Go's `regexp.Compile`, you must compile the schema definition at runtime.
 The library provides functions like `hyperpb.CompileMessageDescriptor` (to compile a single message schema) or `hyperpb.CompileFileDescriptorSet` (to compile a set of schemas):

 ```go
 // Done once at startup/initialization